The Breakdown of the ICE FOIA

 Writing a FOIA request letter on your own is not easy.
 Every tiny mistake can result in ICE denying your request or claiming that the document doesn’t exist.
 After that, all that is left for you to do is appeal their decision and waste more time and energy.

 Luckily, it doesn’t have to be that hard.
 DoNotPay can take the burden off your back by drafting and submitting the ICE FOIA letter on your behalf.
-All you need to do is access our app from your web browser and:
+All you need to do is access our app from your and:

 - Go to the FOIA feature by typing the keyword in our search engine